chicken55pvzrebalanced/Plants-vs.-Zombies-Rebalanced/README.md

 To install, move the ZIP file inside the gpNext/packs directory inside of Plants vs. Zombies 2 Gardnedless.

+This game is still in its beta.

 Installation:

 To install Plants vs. Zombies 2 Gardendless, go to: https://pvzge.com/en/download/

+Enable worldmap-json from gpNext(press f9 to open) / Experimental,

 To access the gpNext/packs, press f9 and "open folder" on the bottom.